Janu Sirshasana (Head To Knee Pose): 12 Amazing Benefits

 8. Improves the functioning of the lungs

-Janu Shirshasana (Head to knee pose) particularly works on the chest and the lungs by giving them the strength to withstand any climate change.
+Janu Shirsasana (Head to knee pose) particularly works on the chest and the lungs by giving them the strength to withstand any climate change.
 The stimulation improves the functioning of the lungs and cures cold and cough-related ailments.

 9. Helpful in slip disk problem

-Janu Shirshasana (Head to knee pose) helps in ailments like slip-disk and pains in the lower back muscles.
+Janu Shirsasana (Head to knee pose) helps in ailments like slip-disk and pains in the lower back muscles.
 The regular practice of this asana brings fresh blood to the lower back area and helps in relieving pain in that area.

 10. Chest and rib bones strengthening